Thomas H. Roberts & Associates, P.C.

 (current 4th Circuit law)

-4th Circuit Summary: As interpreted by the Fourth Circuit Court of appeals, FLSA prohibits retaliation for opting in, filing suit, testimony given or about to be given but not for an employee's voicing of a position on working conditions in opposition to an employer.
+4th Circuit Summary: The United States Supreme court rejected the limitations imposed on protections under the FLSA by the Fourth Circuit and other courts stating, "We must decide whether the statutory term “filed any complaint” includes oral as well as written complaints within its scope.
+We conclude that it does."
+Kasten v.
+Saint-Gobain Performance Plastics Corp., 131 S. Ct.
+1325, 1329 (U.S. 2011).
+As interpreted by the Fourth Circuit Court of appeals, FLSA prohibits retaliation for opting in, filing suit, testimony given or about to be given but not for an employee's voicing of a position on working conditions in opposition to an employer.

-Commentary: The Fourth Circuit's majority's decision is a hard blow to FLSA's central purpose of achieving fair labor standards.
-The decision undermines FLSA's enforcement scheme by stripping protection from many employees who witness unfair labor practices.
+Commentary: The Fourth Circuit's majority's decision was a hard blow to FLSA's central purpose of achieving fair labor standards.
+The Fourth Circuit's decision undermined FLSA's enforcement scheme by stripping protection from many employees who witness unfair labor practices.

 Proving Retaliation